Ministries

 William, Isabel

-After working in the Tokyo area for more than two decades, the work in Nagoya is a new ministry for the Stewarts.
-They feel that their years of experience in Christian education and work as assistant church planters have uniquely qualified them for this new call to Nagoya.
+After over twenty years in the Tokyo area, this ministry in Nagoya signifies a new chapter for the Stewarts.
+They believe that their extensive experience in Christian education and as assistant church planters has uniquely prepared them for this mission in Nagoya.
+Thank you for your prayers.

 Paris, France